Beet Juice May Help People With Peripheral Artery Disease Walk Pain-Free

 At the experiment’s completion, both groups of patients could walk a longer distance in 6-minute walking tests on the treadmill than they could at the start.
 However, those that drank the beet juice increased their walking distance by about 53 meters on average.
 Those that drank the placebo only increased their walking distance by about 25 meters on average.

-The study authors pointed out that even though the results indicated that beet juice may cut down on pain in walking for people with PAD, it wasn’t an absolute certainty that the benefits could be attributed to the deep red taproot.
+In the study, authors pointed out that even though the results indicated that beet juice may cut down on pain in walking for people with PAD, it wasn’t an absolute certainty that the benefits could be attributed to the deep red taproot.

 They went on to explain that the improvements could be due to the beet juice or because the exercise sessions were supervised.
 The authors also added that the study was too small to know if beet juice benefited all people with peripheral artery disease.